 We mentioned it at the beginning, but the examples we are showing here are only to illustrate a technique of how to call CC3D engine from Python script.
 Executing several simulations inside a Python loop is not that exciting but coupling it to an optimization algorithm or sensitivity analysis script is actually more practical.
-We will add those more advanced capabilities top CC3D in upcoming releases but for now we want to give you ability explore those avenues on your own without worrying too much about technical details of calling CC3D from a script.
-Simply, use above script and modify it according to your needs.
+We include a simple example of integrating CC3D with the SciPy optimization module to do model calibration in CompuCell3D/core/Demos/CallableCC3D/ChemotaxisCalibrateDemo.